Lucas-Ariel-Penalva/Recursive-Maze-Solver-JS/README.md

 I tested the correctness of my solution on ***huge randomly generated problem sets***, but I'm sure there are more elegant ways to write it.
 The code with commentary is in the Javascript file.

 It's very common to have a hard time understanding how ***Recursion*** and the ***Call Stack*** works.
 If you need a detailed breakdown on how recursion works in this kind of problem, I recommend [watching this video](https://www.youtube.com/watch?v=W9F8fDQj7Ok) and taking some time to think about the whole process.

+### This repository has two files:

+* *mazeSolverOriginal.js* is my first solution to the problem and it's full of comments mostly for didactic purposes.
+* *mazeSolverRevised.js* is an updated, cleaner version of the solution that strips most of the comments and removes repetition from the code.